-Inner Join, And, Or, Having, and Between SQL Clauses (part 5)Learn about some of the more advanced SQL statements.
+Inner Join, And, Or, Having, and Between SQL Clauses (part 5 of 8)Learn about some of the more advanced SQL statements.

 In the previous article, What are the SQL Order By Clause and Expression statement language elements?, we learned about the structure of SQL defining the clauses, expressions defining the overall statement.
 Also, we used the Select statement to retrieve the last names in descending order, using the Order By clause.
 In this article, you will learn about some of the more advanced SQL statements and clause commands such as Inner Join, AND, OR, Having, and Between.
 We will also learn more about the SQL syntax or rules of the SQL language.